 Having a clean break means that from a date specified in a Court Order, neither party to the marriage will be able to make further financial claims against the other person.
 This means there can be no further claims for maintenance, lump sums, pension orders or for property.

 Unless the court makes a clean break order for each of these types of claims, the ability of former spouses to make such claims in the future remains live (subject to certain exceptions).
-So, without a clean break you ex could still have a claim on your property, inheritance or a lottery win many years after you have divorced.
+So, without a clean break, your ex could still have a claim on your property, inheritance, or a lottery win many years after you have divorced.

-In many cases, achieving an immediate clean break for capital, property and pension claims is realisable.
-Property, pensions, savings and investments are divided up at the time of divorce and a court order confirms these arrangements and records that there can be no further claims of this nature.
+In many cases, achieving an immediate clean break for capital, property and pension claims is possible.
+Property, pensions, savings and investments are divided up at the time of divorce, and a court order confirms these arrangements and records that there can be no further claims of this nature.